Fall Perennials That Will Give Your Cottage Garden the Wow Factor

 Growing asters in a cottage garden for fall enhances the visual appearance, attracts pollinators, and is a low-maintenance style perennial.

 These daisy-like flowers bloom in late summer and fall.
-Asters bloom in a rainbow of colors, including purple, blue, white, and pink flowers.
-And late-season pollinators, including bees, butterflies, and hummingbirds love them.
+Asters bloom in a rainbow of colors, including purple, blue, white, and pink.
+Late-season pollinators, including bees, butterflies, and hummingbirds, love them.

 Hardiness Zones3-8